ankitdani/food-recipe-recommendation/README.md

 ## Project Goals

 The aim of this project is to develop a web-based application that recommends food recipes based on the ingredients provided by the user.
-This application leverages the Tavily API to fetch recipes and integrates several agents to provide additional functionalities like feedback and nutrient value analysis.
+This application leverages the Tavily API and Langchain to fetch recipes and integrates several agents to provide additional functionalities like feedback and nutrient value analysis.

 ## Architecture